csalmeida/ruby-fundamentals/README.md

 ## Strings

-Strings are a common feature in most programming languages and they represent a sequence of characters and are used to represent pieces of text.
+Strings are a common feature in most programming languages, they represent a sequence of characters and are used to put together pieces of text.

 A string is represented by wrapping it in single or double quotes.
 There are differences between the two which might help decide when to choose one over the other.